arebollon/datasciencecoursera/README.md

 # datasciencecoursera
-Repository for courser course on data science
+Repository for cousera training on data science